-As a statewide elected official, the Comptroller General is frequently asked to address citizen groups.
+As a statewide elected official and member of the National Association of State Comptroller's Executive Committee, the Comptroller General is frequently asked to address citizen groups.
 He also meets with members of the General Assembly, the Budget and Control Board, the media, and bond rating agencies.
 The Comptroller General uses these opportunities to communicate with our customers and stakeholders to make certain that the agency's service delivery is aligned with their needs and expectations.